Headless agents with the default import

 Mounting a knowledge base

-Combine withFilesystemSources with the Lite SDK for a compact support agent in ~25 lines:
+Combine withFilesystemSources with the bare @fabric-harness/sdk import for a compact support agent in ~25 lines:

-import { defineAgent, localDirectorySource, withFilesystemSources } from '@fabric-harness/sdk/lite';
+import { agent, localDirectorySource, withFilesystemSources } from '@fabric-harness/sdk';

 const sandbox = withFilesystemSources('empty', [{